MaterializeInc/materialize/misc/bazel/README.md

 # Define a shared disk cache so builds from different Materialize repos can share artifacts.
 build --disk_cache=~/.cache/bazel

 # Optional.
-The workspace RC already sets a max disk cache size, but you can override that if you
+The workspace RC already sets a max disk cache size, and artifact age
-# have more limited disk space.
+# but you can override that if you have more limited disk space.
 common --experimental_disk_cache_gc_max_size=40G
+common --experimental_disk_cache_gc_max_age=7d
 ```

 ### Building a crate